fornav/ForNav.Guide/docs/ForNAVGeneric/JavaScript.md

 }
 ```
 ### Build your addresses manually
 Sometimes you may need to build up you address fields manually.
-If this is the case this JavaScript function in the OnPreReport trigger will do the trick
+If this is the case this JavaScript function in the OnPreReport trigger will do the trick.

 ```javascript
 function AddNewlineIfValue(string) {